silnrsi/wstr/src/content/docs/topics/computing/lang_tag.md

-The extensions mechanism for language tags also allow tags to be extended to specify such things as sort orders, transcription orthographies, etc. These are beyong the scope of langtags.json, but can have considerable impact.
+The extensions mechanism for language tags also allow tags to be extended to specify such things as sort orders, transcription orthographies, etc. These are beyond the scope of langtags.json, but can have considerable impact.
 For example, `en-Latn-US-t-wsg` indicates that the text is in English but is derived from Ghondi, for example via automated (or manual) translation.
 The text is still English (so `en` would be sufficient), but the tagger wanted to accentuate